 Recognition of Certificates

-Where suitable reciprocal arrangements apply, the Competent Authority of one Country or State should recognise a VTS course certificate of another Country or State provided that the:

-certificate has been issued in accordance with Recommendation R0103 on Training and Certification of VTS Personnel

-Competent Authority is satisfied with the training arrangements of the other Country or State concerned.
+A Competent Authority of another State may choose to formally recognise the accreditation and approval processes undertaken by the host country of an accredited training organisation, in accordance with IALA Guideline 1014 on the Accreditation and Approval process for VTS training, if it is satisfied with the training arrangements to ensure the validity of qualifications issued within the other State.

 Validity

 A qualification should be valid until either:

-an assessment indicates that the holder has fallen below the standards, including medical requirements, set by the Competent Authority for qualifications
+an assessment indicates that the holder has fallen below the standards, including medical requirements, set by the Competent Authority;

-there is a break in service, for whatever reason, for a period defined by the Competent Authority, or
+there is a break in service, for any reason, for a period defined by the Competent Authority, or

-the maximum time period for undertaking revalidation training has been reached.MAINTAINING training records
+the maximum time period for undertaking revalidation training has been reached.

+Maintenance of training records

-The VTS Authority should maintain training records for each VTS personnel:
+The VTS Authority should maintain training records for each member of VTS personnel.
+Such training records should include details of:

-On-the-Job training at each VTS at which the holder is employed, the name of the OJT assessor and the date the training was completed
+OJT at each VTS centre at which the holder is employed, the name of the OJT assessor and the date the training was completed;

-VTS training courses (eg VTS Operator, Supervisor, OJT Instructor) successfully completed including the name of the organisation where the course was undertaken
+VTS model courses successfully completed, including the name of the accredited training organisation where the course was undertaken and copies of the course certification;

-regular assessment records and the result thereof
+regular assessment records and the results thereof;

-any break in service defined by the Competent/VTS Authority
+any break in service defined by the Competent/VTS Authority;

-successful completion of recurrent, adaptation and updating training including the name of the organisation at which the Certificate was revalidated, the signature of the person responsible for the revalidation, and the date of revalidation
+successful completion of recurrent, adaptation and updating training including the name of the accredited training organisation at which the qualification was revalidated and the date of revalidation; and

-any other relevant course, or training successfully completed (eg first aid training)
+any other relevant course or training successfully completed (e.g. first aid training).

-VTS course certificates and certification logs should be in the official language or languages of the awarding country.
+VTS course certificates should be in the official language or languages of the awarding country.
 If the language used is not English, the text should include a translation into that language.

 The Competent Authority / VTS Authority may consider issuing a VTS certification log as a means to formally record course certificates and training activities of VTS personnel.
 The log should include (but not be limited to):

-the holders full name
+the holders full name;

-the country in which it was awarded
+the country in which it was awarded;

-date of birth and/or unique identification information
+date of birth and/or unique identification information;

-the date of issue
+the date of issue;

-a unique serial number
+a unique serial number; and

-brief details of the VTS course certificate(s) held, including the certificate number.
+brief details of the VTS qualifications held, including the certificate number.

-MAINTAINING THE QUALFICATIONS
+MAINTAINING VTS QUALFICATIONS

+Formal Revalidation Training

+To ensure the continued maintenance of a VTS qualification, the Competent Authority should implement a process of revalidation training.
+Revalidation training consists of periodic recurrent training which should be supplemented by adaptation training and/or updating training as deemed necessary.

+Revalidation training is supported by a process of periodic performance assessment of VTS personnel.
+It is essential that once VTS personnel are suitably qualified and certified, their performance is observed and monitored to ensure that the established standards continue to be met.

+Revalidation training provides a structured means to ensure the holder of a VTS qualification maintains their professional currency, reinforcement of previous training, and providing for continuous professional development.

+Revalidation of a VTS qualification may be required when:

+the VTS qualification or VTS certification log is approaching its expiry date;

+there are changes in the physical environment of the VTS, or tasks which necessitate additional training for VTS personnel; or

+there is a break in service, unsatisfactory operational performance or other circumstances leading to a reduced level of competence

+A structured training programme should be implemented to enable the continual professional development of the individual and the maintenance of the VTS qualification.
+IALA Model Course V-103/5 on the revalidation process for VTS qualification and certification provides the framework for each type of revalidation training.

 Recurrent Training